TaoRuijie/Speaker-Recognition-Demo/readme.md

 ## How to use ?
 ### Input:

   Put the wav files you have registed in the `data/enrollment_audio` folder.
-Put the wav file you want to test in `data/test_audio` folder (You can put multi test audio file, each test audio will generate one score lists).
+Put the wav file you want to test in `data/test_audio` folder (You can put multiple test audio file, each test audio will generate one score list).

 ### Commend: